s-baumann/SchumakerSpline.jl/docs/src/index.md

-# SchumakerSpline.jl
+# SchumakerSpline

-* A simple shape preserving spline implementation in Julia. *
+*A simple shape preserving spline implementation in Julia.*

 A Julia package to create a shape preserving spline.
 This is a shape preserving spline which is guaranteed to be monotonic and concave/convex if the data is monotonic and concave/convex.
 It does not use any numerical optimisation and is therefore quick and smoothly converges to a fixed point in economic dynamics problems including value function iteration.
 It also automatically gives the first two derivatives of the spline and options for determining behaviour when evaluated outside the interpolation domain.